-At the time of writing, summer seems like something of a mythical beast, but soon enough we will be into autumn, and before long it will be November.
+At the time of writing, summer seems like something of a mythical beast.
+Soon enough we will be into autumn, and before long it will be November.
 As well as the usual building of bonfires, and of course World Jellyfish Day, November will see the rest of England becoming familiar with a concept that developers here in Cornwall have been dealing with since 2020 – Biodiversity Net Gain.

 Biodiversity Net Gain (BNG) seeks to protect, maintain, and ultimately improve the natural environment while developing the built environment.
-The Environment Bill 2019-2021 will require all major development projects in England to demonstrate a 10% net improvement in the natural environment as a result of the works, with these improvements protected and maintained for a minimum of 30 years via Planning conditions, agreements and covenants.
+The Environment Bill 2019-2021 will require all major development projects in England to demonstrate a 10% net improvement in the natural environment as a result of the works.
+These improvements need to be protected and maintained for a minimum of 30 years via Planning conditions, agreements and covenants.

-There are several triggers that would define a development as a major development, but common projects would be the provision of 10 or more dwellings, an outline proposal for dwellings on a site 0.5 hectares or larger in area, or provision of 1000m2 or more of new floorspace of any usage class.
+There are several triggers that would define a development as a major development.
+Common projects would be the provision of 10 or more dwellings, an outline proposal for dwellings on a site 0.5 hectares or larger in area, or provision of 1,000m2 or more of new floorspace of any usage class.
 However, in April 2024 the government plans to extend BNG requirements to smaller sites too.

-Cornwall Council decided to implement the 10% net gain requirements for major development in March 2020, and has incorporated the policy into its Climate Emergency Development Plan Document.
+Cornwall Council decided to implement the 10% net gain requirements for major development in March 2020.
+It also incorporated the policy into its Climate Emergency Development Plan Document.

 These improvements in habitats, green spaces and natural infrastructure can be achieved either on site, on other land that the developer owns or controls, or, as a last result, at one of a number of licenced land banks the government’s Environment Agency is registering and overseeing.